Python

 Sharing Environments

-If you wish to share an environment across a project’s users, you can append a --prefix env_path
+If you wish to share an environment across a lab’s users, you can append a --prefix env_path

 to the create and install commands to install packages into a central location you and others in your lab can use.
 The activate